 United Way has established certain criteria that agencies must meet before their Letter of Intent will be considered.
 They must:

 - Have as their primary mission the provision of health and/or human services.

-- Illustrate how resources will be targeted towards low-income individuals and/or ALICE families.
+- Resources are directed towards programs that illustrate how they are targeted toward low-income individuals and/or ALICE families.

 - Be under control of a local governing board which is organized and functioning to provide policy direction and management oversight.